-Wall Street gets PayPal boost as Nasdaq erases 2020 declines
+Wall Street gains with PayPal boost despite weak jobs data

-(Reuters) - Wall Street’s indexes jumped on Thursday, with the Nasdaq turning positive for the year, following a clutch of upbeat earnings reports led by PayPal as investors looked past more weak jobs data caused by the coronavirus-induced economic downturn.
+(Reuters) - Wall Street’s indexes climbed on Thursday following a clutch of upbeat earnings reports led by PayPal as investors looked past more weak jobs data caused by the coronavirus-induced economic downturn.

-All 11 S&P 500 sectors moved higher, led by energy .SPNY, materials .SPLRCM and financials .SPSY which have lagged this year.
+Energy .SPNY, materials .SPLRCM and financials .SPSY, which have lagged this year, led the way among S&P 500 sectors.

 Shares of media company ViacomCBS Inc (VIAC.O) and ride-hailing firm Lyft (LYFT.O) also jumped after their earnings, as a first-quarter reporting season that Refinitiv estimates will show a 12% decline in earnings begins to wind down.
-ViacomCBS shares rose 10.7% and Lyft shares climbed 22.0%.

 Stocks have rebounded sharply since late March from the coronavirus-fueled sell-off, helped by massive monetary and fiscal stimulus.
 Investors are now watching efforts by a number of states to spark their economies by easing restrictions put in place to fight the outbreak.